 The Nature of Cravings and Urges

 Cravings and urges are very acute during the early stages of addiction recovery.
 You take a huge step forward in your recovery every time you defeat an urge to drink or use drugs again.
 If you give in and “feed” an urge, that urge will recur and increase in intensity.
 However, if you resist “feeding” urges each time they come up, over time they will begin to subside.
-This is great way to find emotional balance in early recovery.
+This is a great way to find emotional balance in early recovery.

 Keep a Record of Your Cravings